 - 24th November is the 35 day deadline for notification of PIC chemical exports planned for 1st January.
 ECHA PIC Operations will be closed from 20th December until 6th January.
 Submit PIC export notifications early for 2020 to avoid delay

 - PIC exports to the UK - If the UK leaves the EU without an agreement, exports of PIC chemicals to the UK should be notified using ECHA’s “How to ..” guide.
 If the UK leaves the EU with an agreement, exports of PIC chemicals from Ireland to the UK could be exempt from notification requirements for a transitional period

 - New PIC exporters - If possible, consider submitting one sample notification to get familiar with the process

 The Export Import Regulation

-Regulation (EU) No 649/2012 (further amended by Regulation (EU) 2018/172) places obligations on exporters of certain hazardous chemicals when exporting to non-EU countries.
+Regulation (EU) No 649/2012 (as amended) places obligations on exporters of certain hazardous chemicals when exporting to non-EU countries.

 The objective is to allow countries to monitor and to control the export and import of certain hazardous chemicals.
 It allows countries to refuse export and/or to place certain conditions on their import.

 The Export Import Regulation: